luyentru/MLOps/reports/README.md

 > Answer:

 --- We keep our config files in a folder `src/pet_fac_rec/configs`.
 It has a main `config.yaml` where we define default experiment and an experiments subfolder for each specific setup.
-These files set stuff like learning rate, batch size, epochs, dropout, a fixed seed for consistency, and the path for training data.
+These files set parameters like learning rate, batch size, epochs, dropout, a fixed seed for consistency, and the path for training data.
 To run an experiment, there are several ways, below is one example:

 `python src/pet_fac_rec/train.py experiment=exp1` ---